COVID-19 Information and Resources

 Helping Yourself

-• The EAP is always here to help
+• Remember that the EAP is always here to help if you need support or professional assistance

 Helping a Colleague

-• Familiarize yourself with the warning signs of a potential developing or existing issue with burnout
+• Familiarize yourself with the warning signs that a colleague may be experiencing burnout

 • Don’t be afraid to approach a colleague to register your concern

-• Just ask “How are you doing?” if you are concerned.
-You find helpful guidance from the R U OK? program
+– Just ask “How are you doing?”.
+Here is some helpful guidance from the R U OK? initiative

-• If your colleague rebukes or avoids you, at least you have tried, and it might help to plant a seed for later
+• If your colleague rebukes or avoids you, don’t take it personally.
+At least you have tried and have planted a seed for later